CSCD488Team1-F17/MagpieCMS/README.md

 Also in Apache config, open ```php.ini``` and underneath ```php.ini Options``` write ```curl.cainfo = "C:\xampp\php\extras\ssl\cacert.pem"```

 Lastly, you need to download the ```client_secret.json``` file for the Google API Credentials.
 As of now, we do not have a good method of sharing this.
 So for now, please email one of the members to download the file.
+Once downloaded, place it somwhere secure and modify ```credentialsFile``` in ```config.php``` to point to it.